 Anxiety and fear can dissipate in the face of strategic action to remedy the situation we fear the most.

 Scared about your child’s lab work prognosis?
 Get a second opinion and ask for more tests to be run.
 Worried your boss is upset with you?
 Check out that assumption with them.
 Ask for a performance improvement plan and regular meetings to track your progress.

 There are few examples where we truly can’t take supportive action in some form to support our fear.

 If you believe you need some support around this, we would love to support you.
-Please just reach out to us to schedule a complimentary 20-minute consult call with one of our wonderful therapists so we can get you the support you deserve.
+Please feel free to reach out to us to set up a complimentary consult call so we can match you with the best therapist for your situation.